A resource for pupils with Gaelic – the first Gaelic world atlas...

-Atlas Sgoile Oxford is completely new and targets core geography requirements.
+Atlas Sgoile Oxford targets core geography requirements.
 It is easy to use, the maps are clear and accurate, and it gives comprehensive coverage of the British Isles, together with a generous selection of continental and world mapping.
 It contains case studies of various countries and themes such as earthquakes and volcanoes.
 It will be an excellent resource for cross-curricular projects arising from Curriculum for Excellence.

 At an early stage in the atlas project we met with the panel of ‘An Seotal’ to agree principles which would guide the translation work.
 A draft of the principles had been circulated previously to a panel of teachers and their recommendations were discussed at the meeting.
 The translation principles which we followed can be seen at the foot of this page.